-Hurricane Helene:
+Major Hurricane Helene:

-- As of 8:00 AM EDT, Hurricane Helene is located about 320 miles southwest of Tampa, Florida and about 365 miles south of Apalachicola, Florida and moving north-northeastward at 12 mph. - This general motion is expected to continue with a significant increase in forward speed over the next 24 hours. - On the forecast track, Helene will move across the eastern Gulf of Mexico today and cross the Florida Big Bend coast this evening or early Friday morning. - After landfall, Helene is expected to turn northwestward and slow down over the Tennessee Valley on Friday and Saturday. - Maximum sustained winds have increased to near 100 mph, making Helene a Category 2 hurricane, and significant additional strengthening is expected before landfall in Florida. - Additional strengthening is forecast, and Helene is expected to be a major hurricane when it reaches the Florida Big Bend coast this evening. - Weakening is expected after landfall, but Helene's fast forward speed will allow strong, damaging winds, especially in gusts, to penetrate well inland across the southeastern United States, including over the higher terrain of the southern Appalachians. - Hurricane Warnings have been issued for the following counties: Jackson, Calhoun, Gulf, Gadsden, Liberty, Franklin, Leon, Wakulla, Jefferson, Madison, Taylor, Hamilton, Suwannee, Lafayette, Columbia, Gilchrist, Dixie, western Alachua, Levy, western Marion, coastal Citrus, coastal Hernando, coastal Pasco - Hurricane Watches have been issued for the following counties: Inland Citrus, inland Hernando, inland Pasco, Pinellas, coastal Hillsborough, coastal Manatee, coastal Sarasota - Tropical Storm Warnings have been issued for the following counties: Walton, Holmes, Washington, Bay, Baker, Nassau, Duval, Union, Bradford, Clay, St. Johns, eastern Alachua, Putnam, Flagler, eastern Marion, Volusia, inland Citrus, Sumter, Lake, Seminole, Brevard, Orange, inland Hernando, inland Pasco, Pinellas, Hillsborough, Polk, Osceola, Indian River, Manatee, Hardee, Highlands, Okeechobee, St. Lucie, Martin, Glades, DeSoto, Sarasota, Charlotte, Palm Beach, Hendry, Lee, Collier, Broward, Miami-Dade, Monroe - Catastrophic and life-threatening storm surge can be expected along the Florida Big Bend.
+- Helene has strengthened to a very dangerous and large Major Hurricane (Category 3 on the Saffir-Simpson scale) with maximum sustained winds near 125. - As of the 5:00 PM EDT, Major Hurricane Helene is located about 130 miles west of Tampa, Florida and 175 miles south of Tallahassee, Florida and moving north-northeastward at 23 mph. - A continued fast motion to the north-northeast is expected through landfall in the Florida Big Bend this evening. - After landfall, Helene is expected to turn northwestward and slow down over the Tennessee Valley on Friday and Saturday. - Additional strengthening is expected, and Helene will likely be an extremely dangerous Category 4 hurricane at landfall. - Weakening is expected after Helene moves inland, but the fast forward speed will allow strong, damaging winds, especially in gusts, to penetrate well inland. - Helene is a very large hurricane, and tropical storm-force winds extend outwards up to 310 miles and hurricane-force winds extend outward up to 60 miles from the center. - Hurricane Warnings have been issued for the following counties: Jackson, Calhoun, Gulf, Gadsden, Liberty, Franklin, Leon, Wakulla, Jefferson, Madison, Taylor, Hamilton, Suwannee, Lafayette, Columbia, Gilchrist, Dixie, western Alachua, Levy, western Marion, coastal Citrus, coastal Hernando, coastal Pasco - Hurricane Watches have been issued for the following counties: Inland Citrus, inland Hernando, inland Pasco, Pinellas, coastal Hillsborough, coastal Manatee, coastal Sarasota - Tropical Storm Warnings have been issued for the following counties: Walton, Holmes, Washington, Bay, Baker, Nassau, Duval, Union, Bradford, Clay, St. Johns, eastern Alachua, Putnam, Flagler, eastern Marion, Volusia, inland Citrus, Sumter, Lake, Seminole, Brevard, Orange, inland Hernando, inland Pasco, Pinellas, Hillsborough, Polk, Osceola, Indian River, Manatee, Hardee, Highlands, Okeechobee, St. Lucie, Martin, Glades, DeSoto, Sarasota, Charlotte, Palm Beach, Hendry, Lee, Collier, Broward, Miami-Dade, Monroe - Catastrophic and life-threatening storm surge can be expected along the Florida Big Bend.
 Inundation above normally dry ground could reach as high as 20' along with destructive wave action.
 Given the large radii and wind footprint of Helene, storm surge will be able to travel a significant distance inland, and especially within coastal river systems and basins. - There is a danger of life-threatening storm surge along the West Coast of Florida. - Storm Surge Warnings extend along the entire Florida Gulf Coast to coastal Gulf County. - 15-20' of storm surge can be expected from Carabelle to the Suwannee River; 10-15' from Carabelle to Apalachicola and the Suwannee River south to Chassahowitzka. - 8-12' of storm surge is now forecast for the Nature Coast to the Anclote River, with 5-8' along the West-Central Florida Coast including Tampa Bay.

-The next briefing packet will be issued on late Thursday morning.
+The next briefing packet will be issued on Thursday night.
 For the latest information, please visit the National Hurricane Center website.